deep-compute/logagg/README.md

 optional arguments:
   -h, --help            show this help message and exit --nsqd-http-address NSQD_HTTP_ADDRESS
-                        nsqd http address where we send the messages
+                        nsqd HTTP address where we send the messages
 ```

 - For `logagg forward`,